Malav-P/Neural_Network_C/README.md

 - a hidden layer of 101 neurons <br />
 - an output layer of 10 neurons <br />

 Calling `initialize_network(my_n, &s)` initializes a network with the above structure.
-Biases are intialized with a random float value in (-0.01, 0.01) and weights are intialized with a random float value in (-1, 1).
+Biases and weights are He initialized.

 ## Training the Network